padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-This options enables a hash which we be used in the email template.
-Now we need to pass the name to the call of our method in our `users` controller:
+The `locals` options provides us a hash in the email template.
+All we need now it to pass the `name` and the `email` to our `:create` action in the `users` controller:

 ```ruby